-If you own your home and want to tap into your equity to get cash, you might consider one of two options: taking out a home equity line of credit (HELOC) or getting a reverse mortgage.
-But which option is better for you?
+If you own your home and want to tap into your equity to get cash, you might be considering two options: taking out a home equity line of credit (HELOC) or getting a reverse mortgage.

 A HELOC can be a good option for people looking to leverage their home to get some extra cash and who have enough income to make payments.
-For example, a HELOC can be a good option if you need additional money for something like home repairs or a major medical bill and can afford monthly payments.
+For example, a HELOC can be a sound choice if you need additional money for something like home repairs or a major medical bill and can afford monthly payments.

 The upsides to HELOCs include the following.

-- They have low closing costs and no loan servicing fees.
+- They typically have low closing costs and no loan servicing fees.

 - There are no age requirements to qualify.

 - HELOCs generally have a lower interest rate than a reverse mortgage loan.